hmusche/travelblog/README.md

 # travelblog
-Simple Blog for our upcoming world journey
+Blog software for our current world journey

+## Example
+To see this in action, see https://no-fly-zone.de

+## Usage (ToDo)
 Currently a dump of the SQL database is needed if you'd want to spin up an installation of this.
 A DB installer and updater is on the timeline.